An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Introduction

 In this paper, we theoretically investigate MPB-FA for the composite problem \eqref{problem: primal}.
-We give an interpretation of the MPB-FA's \textit{null steps} as dual to the Fully Corrective Frank Wolfe (FCFW, \cref{alg: FCFW}) algorithm applied to the Moreau envelope of the conjugate of $g$.
-This new perspective yields a convergence rate of $\cO(\epsilon^{-4/5}\log(\frac{1}{\epsilon})^{2/5})$ for MPB-FA, a significant improvement over the previously established rate of $\cO(\epsilon^{-2})$ within this framework.
+We give an interpretation of the MPB-FA's \textit{null steps} as dual to the Fully Corrective Frank Wolfe (FCFW) algorithm applied to the Moreau envelope of the conjugate of $g$.
+This new perspective yields a convergence rate of {${\cO({\epsilon^{-8/9}}(\log{\epsilon}^{-1})^{2/9})}$} for MPB-FA, a significant improvement over the previous rate of {$\cO(\epsilon^{-2})$}.